yehong28/resnet-jax/README.md

 SSH into your TPU VM that has 8 TPUs (say, v4-8).
 Every 8 TPUs are in one node.
 Unlike PyTorch, in JAX, we only need one Python process per node.
 This **single-node** TPU VM works as your dev machine.

-If you have followed [He Vision Group's TPU documentation](https://docs.google.com/document/d/1khhWZW7VJ8HmrzaQIYcHRKlLygaeceHHLdWHoakwbdU/edit), you should be able to SSH into a TPU VM by running the following command in your **laptop**:
+If you have followed [He Vision Group's GCP/TPU Wiki](https://github.com/hevision/wiki_tpu), you should be able to SSH into a TPU VM by running the following command in your **laptop**:
 ```shell
 DEV_VM=kmh-tpuvm-v4-8-1
 ssh $DEV_VM